-What Is the Best Format for Mac External Hard Drive?
-[Solved]
+What Is the Best Format for External Hard Drive on Mac (Sonoma)?

 If you intend to format and use an external hard drive on your Mac, you need to choose a file system format for the drive.
-The best format for external hard drive for Mac depends on your intended usage and the compatibility requirements.
+The best format for Mac external hard drive depends on your intended usage and the compatibility requirements.
 Continue to check the analysis below.

 exFAT and FAT32

 exFAT or FAT32 works on both Windows and Mac systems.
 The difference between exFAT and FAT32 is that exFAT is used for partitions larger than 32GB while FAT32 is used for volumes lower than 32GB. exFAT allows you to store and transfer files larger than 4GB while FAT32 cannot store files larger than 4GB.